madphysicist/scikit-guess/doc/appendices/translation.rst

 possible to the sequence by optimizing the parameters :math:`a, b, c, ...`

-The commonly known solution to linear regression merits only a brief discussion, which is to be found in :ref:`x1-appendix1`.
+The commonly known solution to linear regression merits only a brief discussion, which is to be found in :ref:`Appendix 1 <x1-appendix1>`.
 Some problems can be solved through linear regression even though they appear non-linear at first glance.
-The Gaussian distribution is an example of such a function, and is discussed in :ref:`x1-appendix2`.
+The Gaussian distribution is an example of such a function, and is discussed in :ref:`Appendix 2 <x1-appendix2>`.

-Barring such simple cases, we are confronted with the daunting problem of non-linear regression.
+Excepting such simple cases, we are confronted with the daunting problem of non-linear regression.
 The literature on the subject is quite extensive.
 Even the briefest review would derail us from the purpose of this paper.
 It is also unnecessary because our goal is to reduce some non-linear problems to linear regression through non-iterative and non-recursive procedures (otherwise, how would our method be innovative with respect to existing methods?).

-Starting with the next paragraph, we will proceed to the heart of the matter: that is to say, to render a non-linear problem to a linear form by means of a suitable differential and/or integral equation.
+In the next section, we will proceed to the heart of the matter: that is to say, to render a non-linear problem to a linear form by means of a suitable differential and/or integral equation.
 The preliminary discussion shows that in the context of such problems, integral equations tend to be more numerically stable than differential equations.

 The principle of using integral equations will be explained and demonstrated in practice using the Gaussian distribution as a concrete example.
 Other examples